vslio/ebuy/README.md

 ```

 ##### Notes

-I pretty much implemented everything on the list:
+I implemented everything on the list (minus a couple of optional ones):

 - For mocking the api server I opted to use [msw](https://mswjs.io/) for the first time.
 This is fantastic as it allows you to use the native `fetch` or other libraries and `msw` just intercepts the request using a service worker and returns the mock data.